-Students desiring to pursue the educational opportunity leading to the MSN degree at Tusculum College School of Nursing will complete all admission requirements.
+Students desiring to pursue the educational opportunity leading to the MSN degree at Tusculum University Master of Science in Nursing Program will complete all admission requirements.
 Requirements for admission to the MSN program include:

 - Graduation from an accredited associate, baccalaureate or master’s nursing program (depending on the tract for which applying),